Western Midstream Partners LP (WES) Stock: Analyzing the Market Value - News Heater

 Many brokerage firms have already submitted their reports for WES stocks, with Wells Fargo repeating the rating for WES by listing it as a “Equal Weight.”
 The predicted price for WES in the upcoming period, according to Wells Fargo is $30 based on the research report published on August 11, 2023 of the current year 2023.

-Volatility was left at 2.52%, however, over the last 30 days, the volatility rate increased by 2.09%, as shares sank -5.16% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading +1.68% upper at present.
+Volatility was left at 2.45%, however, over the last 30 days, the volatility rate increased by 1.71%, as shares sank -3.83% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading unchanged at present.

 Stock Fundamentals for WES